 Quartz or Granite For Kitchen Worktops

-Quartz is another kitchen worktop alternative to granite.
-Quartz is even stronger and more durable than granite, in hardness it is second only to precious stones.
+Quartz worktops are another alternative to granite countertops.
+Quartz countertops are even stronger and more durable than granite, in hardness it is second only to precious stones.
 Quartz for kitchen worktops, unlike granite and marble, is not natural.
 The quartz used in worktops comprises around 93% quartz and 7% resin.